vipul2802/o365hq.com/content/blog/Top 8 solutions to secure your Office 365 Business.md

 tags = ["advanced threat protection", "cloud security", "microsoft 365", "office 365 tenant"]
 +++

-Office 365 Business is a great and affordable solution not only to increase productivity, but to enhance security as well.
-Here are simple steps that will help organizations using Office 365 Business plan to stay on the safe side.
+Microsoft 365 Business is a great and affordable solution not only to increase productivity, but to enhance security as well.
+Here are simple steps that will help organizations using Microsoft 365 Business plan to stay on the safe side.

 ### Training users (employees)